habhabhabs/ddb-to-json-csv/README.md

 To run this application where table is no default value, of `mytt-dev-project`
 > `python3 main.py mytt-dev-project`

+To set the timestamp to ISO8601 format, add the `--iso` flag in the argument
+> `python3 main.py --iso mytt-dev-project`

 The files will be in the respective directory:
 * CSV Files: `csv/(file).csv`
 * JSON Files: `json/(file).json`